How to manage Japanese distributors

 Some years ago, a national Japanese TV evening news business report covered US flat-panel TV vendors who were then flocking to sell their TVs in Japan because the average Tokyo discounted price was 2x the price US consumers were paying!
 Unfortunately for foreign electronics and PC vendors, though fortunately for Japanese consumers, decades of deflation eroded the price differential on many consumer goods and it is often possible to find electronic goods at similar prices, or less in the case of some photographic equipment, in Japan to those you might pay in the US or elsewhere.
 Prices might be similar, but the base package such as memory, hard drive and operating-system supplied as standard with a PC, are often much less valuable in Japan.
 In the fashion, designer brands and cosmetics industries, prices in Japan are still higher than elsewhere.
 Even Ikea Japan charges more for its products in Japan than in the US.
 Our point is that even now, the value of your product in Japan might be higher than in other markets you deal in.

+Understanding the value of your company’s products and services in the Japanese market, before appointing the first distributor, is key to success.
 In more than two decades doing business in Japan, I have noticed a common problem suffered by many foreign companies some 12 to 18 months after entering the Japanese market using an agent or distributor.
 The problem is the sudden realization that despite what initially seemed a good contract negotiation, they are receiving a far less than expected percentage of the selling price of their products in the Japanese market.
 This can occur for a variety of reasons; some, such as distributor non-performance, channel conflict etc., are not specific to Japan and occur in every international market.
 What is a unique characteristic of the Japanese market though, is consumer expectation of quality and originality and the willingness, albeit less often, to pay unusual premiums for it.
 Even though increased competition from a variety of lower-cost competitors, including online merchants such as Amazon Japan and Rakuten Ichiba, has reduced price markups in the Japanese market dramatically when compared to levels of 10 – 15 years ago, there still exist some surprising differences in Japanese and US or European prices for some identical products and services.

 While high price markups are most obvious in the luxury designer and high-brand goods and gifts markets, automobiles, even those made in Japan, are similarly more expensive here than in the US and Europe, as are many automotive components, clothes, consumer goods, electronics, sports equipment, food and furniture.
 Neither is markup isolated to the consumer sector: in the corporate sales arena, Japanese companies often pay higher prices for the products and services they buy than do their foreign counterparts.